Boris Mirski Gallery: Boston school of expressionist art

 After establishing the gallery on the main floor of his new building, Mirski subsidized it with a frame shop in the basement.
 "He was juggling everything, the frame shop, the mortgages", painter Ralph Coburn (born 1923) said.
 "He kept refinancing the building, which he bought for a song, but sometimes business was bad and the thing that held the gallery together was the frame shop, and so he managed."
 In 1982, Alan Fink, then owner of the Alpha Gallery, explained to The Boston Globe that few galleries survive on selling contemporary work, citing the costs of publicity and the opening night reception as a few of the many expenditures gallerists face.
 Mirski handled some of these expenditures by diversifying his sources of income and by enlisting artists to help with the publicity.
-Mirski artist Leonard Baskin (1922-2000), for example, engraved Mirski's gallery mark for him in 1956.
+Mirski artist Leonard Baskin (1922–2000), for example, engraved Mirski's gallery mark for him in 1956.
 Baskin also created many of his own exhibition posters, which he later collected in a book.

-In addition, Mirski created "a school ... on the third floor where he had some of his people teaching there — John [Woodrow] Wilson (1922–2015), Esther Geller (1921-2015)".
+In addition, Mirski created the Boris Mirski School of Modern Art — on the third floor where he had some of his people teaching there — John [Woodrow] Wilson (1922–2015), Esther Geller (1921–2015)".
 Later, Carl Nelson who had studied at the Art Students League of New York, and who later became a "piller of the Cambridge Art Association", joined the staff.
 He was "[a] man of an enormous ... influence, [he] had a different method of teaching from the Museum School....
 He was able to visualize the whole painting."

 The gallery was used for exhibitions and art-related lectures, including, for example, a series on Mérida that coincided with the gallery's first show.
 According to painter Ralph Coburn, Mirski was also known for giving "wonderful parties" ... [t]here was a large mailing list.... that perhaps Hyman Swetzoff had brought over from the Institute of Modern Art, and it consisted of all kinds of museum directors and collectors especially in Boston."